 5.5 hour walk / Elevation: +/-650m Arête de Villy

 ANTERNE - VALLON DE SALES

-Depart from the refuge, traverse the plateau and hopping over streams to descend to the "weeping" waterfall, 'Pleureuse de Sales'.
-From here the path climbs along the rockface to the Sales valley where the acrobatic, mountain agile Ibex, are never far away...
+Depart from the refuge, traverse the plateau hopping over streams to descend to the "weeping" waterfall, 'Pleureuse de Sales'.
+From here the path climbs along the rockface to the Sales valley where the acrobatic, mountain agile ibex, are never far away...
 A few bends later we arrive in the village of Sales.
-Night in a refuge or tents for those who wish.
-No showers at the refuge due to a limited supply of source water.
+Night in a refuge or tents for those who wish. *No showers at the refuge due to a limited supply of source water.
 Toilet facilities available.

 4.5 hour walk / Elevation: -430m +500m

 LE DESERT DE PLATE - LA COMBE DE GERS

 Depart from Sales on a small track which climbs to the Combe des Foges and the Col Pelouse at 2343m through the limestone rocks typical of the Désert de Platé.
 We may be lucky to see a herd of ibex on this wild mountain pasture...
 From the Col Pelouse descend through the vast open valley of Gers.
 Night in a gîte on the shores of Lac de Gers.

 5 hour walk / Elevation: +460 m -800 m via the Col Pelouse